-- a.
+a.
 Downtown Uses may be Exempt.
-Uses in the Downtown Business Zoning District may be exempt from the off-street parking requirements of this section. if it can be demonstrated to the Administrator that adequate parking is provided in a town-owned public parking lot that is within one thousand (1000) feet of the lot on which the use is located. - b.
+Uses in the Downtown Business Zoning District may be exempt from the off-street parking requirements of this section. if it can be demonstrated to the Administrator that adequate parking is provided in a town-owned public parking lot that is within one thousand (1000) feet of the lot on which the use is located.

+b.
 Non-conforming Parking.
 Existing parking that does not meet this chapter shall not be reduced below the required number of spaces, or if already less than required, shall not be further reduced below the requirements.
-Likewise, if it exceeds maximum parking requirements, it shall not be further expanded above the requirements. - c.
+Likewise, if it exceeds maximum parking requirements, it shall not be further expanded above the requirements.

+c.
 Calculation of Parking Requirements.
-Space Standards Table below shall be determined by the Administrator based on the consistency of the use with those that are specified. - i.
-Unlisted Uses.
-The minimum number of parking spaces required for uses not specifically listed in the Parking Space Standards Table below shall be determined by the Administrator based on the consistency of the use with those that are specified. - ii.
+Space Standards Table below shall be determined by the Administrator based on the consistency of the use with those that are specified.

+ii.
 Multiple Uses.
 Each individual use in a mixed-use or multiple use development or space shall provide off-street parking spaces in accordance with the Parking Space Standards Table below.

-- iii.
-Measurement Standards. - (a).
+iii.
+Measurement Standards.

+(a).
 Employees.
-Where the number of spaces required is based on the number of employees, calculations shall be based upon the maximum number of employees most likely to be on the premises during the peak shift. - (b).
+Where the number of spaces required is based on the number of employees, calculations shall be based upon the maximum number of employees most likely to be on the premises during the peak shift.

+(b).
 Bench Seating.
-Every twenty-four (24) inches of width provided as a bench, pew, or similar type of seating shall be counted as 1 seat. - (c).
+Every twenty-four (24) inches of width provided as a bench, pew, or similar type of seating shall be counted as 1 seat.

+(c).
 Open Floor Areas.
-Every sixteen (16) square feet of open floor areas associated with places of assembly shall be counted as 1 seat. - iv.
+Every sixteen (16) square feet of open floor areas associated with places of assembly shall be counted as 1 seat.

+iv.
 Round Up.
-When units of measurement determining the number of required parking spaces result in a fraction, any fraction shall be considered as an additional required space. - d.
+When units of measurement determining the number of required parking spaces result in a fraction, any fraction shall be considered as an additional required space.

+d.
 Minimum Number of Parking Spaces Required.
-Parking spaces shall be provided in accordance with Table 3.5.
+Parking spaces shall be provided in accordance with the following on Table 3.5 (below):